Editing shapes in the Inspector

 Use the Scissors tool to cut away paths from shapes.

 Select the shape you want to edit, enable the Scissors tool via Layer > Path > Scissors and click on any paths to remove them.
-Alternatively, open the Tools menu in the Toolbar and select the Scissors tool
+Alternatively, select the shape and open the Edit menu in the toolbar, then select the Scissors tool

 from there.